-- The total number of points is then divided by the size of the student body population, to arrive at a per capita number, which is a decimal as there are typically fewer than one action per student at a school.
-To arrive at a non-decimal number, the per capita number is then multiplied by a factor of 1000.
+- The total number of points is then divided by the size of the student body population to arrive at a per capita number.
+This number is typically a decimal since there are fewer than one action per student at a school.
+To arrive at a non-decimal number, the per capita decimal is multiplied by a factor of 1000.
 For instance, if a school has completed 10 climate actions and has 400 students, then the calculation would be (10/400) * 1000 = 25 total points.
 See discussion of fairness and equity below.
 Contact ClimateCenter@gonzaga.edu with any questions about scoring.

 - Fairness and equity:

 - To ensure population size equity, point totals will be calculated per capita, that is, the total number of points will be divided by the number of student participants, ensuring that larger schools do not have an unfair advantage over smaller schools.

 - To ensure resource equity, the competition will be based on the number of actions completed, not the size of the impact of a given action.

 Want to help your students learn about sustainability and climate solutions?
 We have complete lesson plans and activities to help you incorporate the Climate Cup into your classroom.